moemily123819/Belly-button-biodiversity-app/readme.md

 ### **About this dashboard :**

+This app uses :
+     - HTML/CSS/Bootstrap
+     - flask app (python)
+     - javascript
+     - plot-ly
+     - ajax
+     - sqlite
+     - sql-alchemy
-This app uses HTML/CSS/Bootstrap, flask app, javascript, plot-ly, aja, sqlite, sql-alchemy and json format.
+     - and json format.

 The flask app renders the template which uses javascript to drive the selection of the belly button samples data visualization.